 The special challenges confronting those who are food insecure include, but are not limited to such factors as accessibility and affordability of food retailers (travel time, food prices) and poor quality of food in local venues (“food deserts”).
 Cooking can also be a problem, due to a lack of gas, electricity, or time.
 Some people, especially the homeless, may even lack access to a kitchen.

 → Food pantries, school meals, shelter meals (like Music for Food partner Women’s Lunch Place), church meals, and hunger advocate food-drives are all essential resources in combating food insecurity.

 ► WHAT GOVERNMENT ASSISTANCE IS AVAILABLE TO ADDRESS FOOD INSECURITY?

 The main federal government programs for food assistance are:

-- SNAP (Supplemental Nutrition Assistance Program), formerly food stamps, provides temporary help for people going through hard times – providing supplemental money to buy food until they can get back on their feet.
-Eligibility for SNAP is based on the number of people in a household and net monthly household income, which cannot exceed 100% or less of FPL.
-In 2017 a family of 3 with a net monthly income of $1702 or less is eligible for SNAP and receives $504 for a month of food purchases.
-This amount is less than it was a year ago and it will probably decrease even more.
-Economists estimate that every dollar a household redeems through SNAP generates about $1.70 in economic activity.
+- SNAP (Supplemental Nutrition Assistance Program), formerly food stamps, provides temporary help for people going through hard times – providing supplemental money to buy food until people in need can get back on their feet.
+Eligibility for SNAP is based on the number of people in a household and net monthly household income, which cannot exceed 100% of the federal poverty level.
+In 2017 a family of three with a net monthly income of $1702 or less was eligible for SNAP and received $504 for a month of food purchases.
+This amount was less than it was a year earlier and it will probably decrease in the future.